anschmieg/gpt-cli/README.md

 ## Mock server

 The mock server is implemented in `tests/mock-server-openai/` and is intentionally local and lightweight so integration tests can run offline and deterministically.

+### Changing the mock server URL

+The project expects the local mock server at `http://127.0.0.1:8086` by default.
+If you need to run the mock server on a different host or port, update the following locations so everything remains consistent:

+- `src/config.ts`: the canonical `MOCK_SERVER_URL` constant used by the code and tests.
+- `.github/workflows/ci.yml`: the `MOCK_SERVER_URL` environment variable set in
+  the integration and coverage jobs.
+- `deno.json`: the `test:integration` and `test:coverage` tasks prefix
+  `MOCK_SERVER_URL` when they run locally.

+Prefer changing `src/config.ts` and the CI env first; keeping `deno.json` in sync makes running the tests locally more convenient but is optional if you always set the env manually.

 ## Notes for contributors